You Are Not Alone With Your Back Pain

 Is It Sciatica?

-Not likely.
+Possibly.
 True sciatica symptoms travel below the knee into the legs, feet and toes.
-Fortunately, sciatica is a rare diagnosis that affects a small percentage of pregnant women.
-Patients with sciatica have leg pain and a sensation of pins and needles, tingling or numbness into the legs.
+A small percentage of pregnant women due experience sciatica.
+Patients with sciatica have leg pain and a sensation of pins and needles and tingling or numbness into the legs.
 In severe cases, pain in the genital area may also occur.
 Make sure you seek immediate help if you have muscle weakness in one or both legs or if you have decreased control of your bladder and bowels.

 Chiropractic care is gentle, natural and effective during pregnancy.